hituro/hituro-makes-macros/storylets/TUTORIAL.md

 ```js
 all: [ { type: "sequence", seq: "$season", name: "Spring" } ]
 ```
-means that "all the following must be true for the story to be available — the sequence $season must be "Spring".
+— means that "all the following must be true for the story to be available — the sequence $season must be "Spring".

 Since all the storylets are `sticky`, they will be available even if you have already done them, creating a regular cycle of activities around the farm.

+### Storylet Passages

 For each storylet, create a corresponding passage (e.g. **Planting**, **Mowing**), and add some text.
 I won't list all the text here, you can find it in the [game file](farm.twee), but here's an example for **Apple Picking**: